 Besides the insurance discounts previously mentioned, there are other marriage discounts offered to couples, too.
 You and your partner can get discounts on anything from a gym membership to a summer vacation package.
 Many businesses that require memberships will offer discounts or deals if both partners are willing to commit.
 Some vacation packages are only available to couples as two-person deals that help make your next getaway more affordable.

 Married couples can also earn higher credit card rewards.
 If your credit card provider has a tiered reward structure, having both spouses on the same account can boost you into a higher reward tier faster.
-This means you could be earning 5% cash back instead of the 1% you’d be earning in the lower reward tier.
-If your credit cards don’t have a tiered reward structure, you and your spouse might consider opening one that does together, so you can start earning rewards for bigger savings.
+You could be earning 5% cash back instead of the 1% you’d be earning in the lower reward tier.
+If your credit cards don’t have a tiered reward structure, you and your spouse might consider opening one that does together.
+Then, you can start earning rewards for bigger marriage savings.

 The information in this article was obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.